An Inexact Augmented Lagrangian Framework for Nonconvex Optimization with Nonlinear Constraints: Numerical Evidence

 In our simulations, we use two different solvers for Step~2 of Algorithm~\ref{Algo:2}, namely, APGM and lBFGS.
 APGM is a solver for nonconvex problems of the form~\eqref{e:exac} with convergence guarantees to first-order stationarity, as discussed in Section~\ref{sec:cvg rate}. lBFGS is a limited-memory version of BFGS algorithm in~\cite{fletcher2013practical} that approximately leverages the second-order information of the problem.
 We compare our approach against the following convex methods: \begin{itemize} \item HCGM: Homotopy-based Conditional Gradient Method in~\cite{yurtsever2018conditional} which directly solves~\eqref{eq:sdp_svx}. \item SDPNAL+: A second-order augmented Lagrangian method for solving SDP's with nonnegativity constraints~\cite{yang2015sdpnal}. \end{itemize}

 As for the dataset, our experimental setup is similar to that described by~\cite{mixon2016clustering}.
 We use the publicly-available fashion-MNIST data in \cite{xiao2017/online}, which is released as a possible replacement for the MNIST handwritten digits.
 Each data point is a $28\times 28$ gray-scale image, associated with a label from ten classes, labeled from $0$ to $9$.
 First, we extract the meaningful features from this dataset using a simple two-layer neural network with a sigmoid activation function.
 Then, we apply this neural network to 1000 test samples from the same dataset, which gives us a vector of length $10$ for each data point, where each entry represents the posterior probability for each class.
 Then, we form the $\ell_2$ distance matrix ${D}$ from these probability vectors.
 The solution rank for the template~\eqref{eq:sdp_svx} is known and it is equal to number of clusters $k$ \cite[Theorem~1]{kulis2007fast}.
 As discussed in~\cite{tepper2018clustering}, setting rank $r>k$ leads more accurate reconstruction in expense of speed.
 Therefore, we set the rank to 20.
+For iAL lBFGS, we used $\beta_1 = 1$ and $\sigma_1 = 10$ as the initial penalty weight and dual step size, respectively.
+For HCGM, we used $\beta_0 = 1$ as the initial smoothness parameter.
+We have run SDPNAL+ solver with $10^{-12}$ tolerance.
 The results are depicted in Figure~\ref{fig:clustering}.
 We implemented 3 algorithms on MATLAB and used the software package for SDPNAL+ which contains mex files.
 It is predictable that the performance of our nonconvex approach would even improve by using mex files.